theBru/vxlg2/_posts/2019-04-14-pernambuco.md

 *Flag proportions*: 7:10

-Green field with a yellow rhombus featuring a white circle charged with the state's coat-of-arms.
+Dark blue field with a three arcs of red, yellow, and green with a yellow five-pointed star above and a yellow sun below, with a white stripe at the bottom charged with a red cross.

 {: .section-title }
 ## Children